 Yes.
 This palak tofu recipe is vegan.
 Make sure to use coconut cream or cashew nut cream.

 Yes, it is keto-friendly.
-Use extra-firm tofu and either heavy cream or coconut cream to make it keto-friendly.
+Use extra-firm tofu and heavy cream or coconut cream to make it keto-friendly.

 Yes.
 Just 'Pressure Cook' on High for 1 minute.
 All other steps remain the same.